hclcnx/customizer/docs/IBMConnectionsCustomizer.md

 This match condition will apply to any browser that identifies itself as a "Firefox" client.
 Obviously you can get more granular by including versioning information in the regular expression.

+>> **<span class="underline">TIP:</span>** As you may suspect, the Customizer `keyword` value typically maps to an internal Connections header and the regular expression is then applied against the value of that header.
+The actual header names can be a little esoteric and can also vary between IBM Connections on-cloud and on-premises, so the intent of the `keyword` is both to provide an intuitive identifier and a protection against platform implementation differences.
+There are cuurently four keywords recognised by Customizer conditional filtering, namely: `user-name`, `user-id`, `user-email`, `user-role`.
+If you specify a value that is not in this list then Customizer treats it as a header name and if this is true it will apply the regular expression against the header value.

 ******

 # The Request Life Cycle for IBM Connections Customizer